Pullstate

 };

-So looking directly at beckon()
+So looking directly at beckon():

 const [finished, result] = searchPicturesForTag.useBeckon({ tag: props.tag });

-Using server-side async resolving, when our app hydrates for the first time on the client - finished
+Using server-side async resolving, when our app hydrates for the first time on the client - finished will be true and result will already be resolved.

 But very importantly: The asynchronous action code needs to be able to resolve on both the server and client - so make sure that your data-fetching functions are "isomorphic" or "universal" in nature.
 Examples of such functionality are the Apollo Client or Wildcard API.